 No one wants to be the person that everyone complains about.
 It’s easy to make the assumption that since you “never get any complaints” that your partners are satisfied enough.
 But since people don’t usually complain to your face, how do you know if people are complaining about you or not?
 One method

 Steal dancing is when you are dancing with your partner and a 3rd person amicably “cuts in” for fun.
 This game is different than a typical social dance: it becomes less about patterns and musicality and more about flow and transitions.
-But it should not be entered into blindly.
-Like in any game, you
+Here’s a quick example of it in a competition, but this is

 Last week’s Part 1 featured concerns that women have about their own dancing – things that women should take personal responsibility for, as opposed to blaming outside sources.
 This week, I need to shift the focus to more serious concerns: things women should NOT take responsibility for, and ways women can and should take a stand.